-- While in the VALUE mode (shown in Figure 4, the default mode after switch on press the right-hand navigator button the SETUP button. - 4ii) This brings up the menu as shown in Figure 5 or Figure 6. - 4iii) Press the right-hand navigator button to access the menu (Figure 7) - 4iv) Use the right-hand button labelled with an arrow to scroll through the menu or "ALARMS", "ENTER" then scroll the ALARMS menu to highlight "SET ALARM LOW".
+- While in the VALUE mode (shown in Figure 4, the default mode after switch on press the right-hand navigator button the SETUP button. - 4ii) This brings up the menu as shown in Figure 5 - 4iii) Press the right-hand navigator button to access the menu (Figure 7 - 4iv) Use the right-hand button labelled with an arrow to scroll through the menu.
 Highlight SET ALARM LOW then press the central ENTER button.
-This brings up the set alarm low menu (shown in Figure 9) - To set the value at which the alarm is activated, use the right-hand navigator button to highlight the SET TO [##%] option then press the central EDIT button. - 4vi) The central and right-hand + and buttons now enable the limit to be changed in 5% steps, v1.16 and earlier firmware, or 1% steps v1.17 and later firmware (This display screen is shown in Figure 10). - 4vii) In order to set the alarm such that it is activated when the gas concentration is below the low set point it is necessary to change the idle polarity see 3.1.5.
+This brings up the set alarm low menu (shown in Figure 9) - To set the value at which the alarm is activated, use the right-hand navigator button to highlight the SET TO [##%] option then press the central EDIT button. - 4vi) The central and right-hand + and buttons now enable the limit to be changed in 5% steps (This display screen is shown in Figure 10). - 4vii) In order to set the alarm such that it is activated when the gas concentration is below the low set point it is necessary to change the idle polarity see 3.1.5.